 A further more serious incident took place later that evening at 10.55pm on the Inner Circle, when car 15 had to stop short of St Enoch station and car 5 was allowed to depart Bridge Street and collided with the rear of car 15 causing damage to both cars.
 There were some injuries though luckily no one was killed.

 Following this incident, the subway remained closed until 21st January 1897 to allow some changes to some of the procedures and adjustments to be made to ticketing such as introducing fare structures.
 Work was also done to the turnstyles at the ticket offices to stop fare evasion.
 A limit of 30 people on the platforms at any time was also introduced.
 Initially after reopening, 10 cars per circle were allocated, with one car from each circle being lifted to the car sheds nightly for maintenance and checks.
-A further 10 Gripper Cars, numbered 21-30 were purchased from Oldbury, Birmingham were delivered and introduced to service early in 1897 and allowed a number of workings to be formed of 2 vehicles.
+A further 10 Gripper Cars, numbered 21-30 were purchased from Oldbury, Birmingham and were delivered and introduced to service early in 1897 and this allowed a number of the trains to be formed of 2 vehicles.

 Further additions to the fleet

 The Subway immediately became a popular mode of transport for Glaswegians, especially the Merkland Street to Govan Cross section as it made travelling from one side of the Clyde to the other so much quicker and easier than it had been before the Subway opened.
 By 31st July 1897, over 4.1 million passengers had travelled on the system in just over 6 months!
 Owing to this popularity, the popularity of the Subway, further cars were required so in 1898, rather than ordering more gripper cars, the decision was taken to order 24 trailer cars numbered 31T - 54T from Hurst Nelson of Motherwell.